fmunoz1899/PepsiCo-Scheduling-Tool-Copy/README.md

 I see you ^ Frankie.
 I'm not gonna take ur shit...

 You're gonna take my shit whether you like it or not!!

+You are just mad that you can't see color